TherapeuticsMD (NASDAQ:TXMD) Receives New Coverage from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of TherapeuticsMD (NASDAQ:TXMD – Free Report) in a research report report published on Sunday.
+StockNews.com assumed coverage on shares of TherapeuticsMD (NASDAQ:TXMD – Free Report) in a report issued on Saturday morning.
 The firm issued a hold rating on the stock.

-Separately, Cantor Fitzgerald restated a neutral rating on shares of TherapeuticsMD in a research report on Thursday, August 17th.
+Separately, Cantor Fitzgerald reaffirmed a neutral rating on shares of TherapeuticsMD in a research note on Thursday, August 17th.

-TherapeuticsMD (NASDAQ:TXMD – Get Free Report) last posted its quarterly earnings data on Monday, August 14th.
+TherapeuticsMD (NASDAQ:TXMD – Get Free Report) last issued its earnings results on Monday, August 14th.
 The company reported ($0.24) EPS for the quarter, missing analysts’ consensus estimates of ($0.07) by ($0.17).
-The business had revenue of $0.44 million during the quarter.
-TherapeuticsMD had a return on equity of 232.35% and a net margin of 61.23%.
-As a group, equities research analysts forecast that TherapeuticsMD will post -0.75 EPS for the current fiscal year.
+TherapeuticsMD had a net margin of 61.23% and a return on equity of 232.35%.
+The firm had revenue of $0.44 million during the quarter.
+On average, sell-side analysts expect that TherapeuticsMD will post -0.75 EPS for the current fiscal year.

 Hedge Funds Weigh In On TherapeuticsMD

-Several hedge funds have recently added to or reduced their stakes in TXMD.
-Principal Financial Group Inc. boosted its stake in TherapeuticsMD by 6.3% in the first quarter.
-Principal Financial Group Inc. now owns 123,319 shares of the company’s stock valued at $47,000 after acquiring an additional 7,263 shares during the last quarter.
-JPMorgan Chase & Co. raised its position in shares of TherapeuticsMD by 22.6% during the 1st quarter.
-JPMorgan Chase & Co. now owns 255,249 shares of the company’s stock valued at $97,000 after acquiring an additional 46,974 shares during the last quarter.
-State Street Corp lifted its stake in shares of TherapeuticsMD by 13.6% in the 1st quarter.
-State Street Corp now owns 30,130 shares of the company’s stock valued at $113,000 after purchasing an additional 3,600 shares during the period.
-Rhumbline Advisers boosted its position in shares of TherapeuticsMD by 4.8% in the 1st quarter.
-Rhumbline Advisers now owns 312,526 shares of the company’s stock worth $119,000 after purchasing an additional 14,372 shares during the last quarter.
-Finally, UBS Group AG boosted its position in shares of TherapeuticsMD by 258.1% in the 2nd quarter.
-UBS Group AG now owns 18,133 shares of the company’s stock worth $180,000 after purchasing an additional 13,069 shares during the last quarter.
-Institutional investors own 28.68% of the company’s stock.
+Several hedge funds have recently bought and sold shares of the company.
+State Street Corp lifted its stake in TherapeuticsMD by 13.6% during the 1st quarter.
+State Street Corp now owns 30,130 shares of the company’s stock worth $113,000 after acquiring an additional 3,600 shares in the last quarter.
+Principal Financial Group Inc. raised its position in TherapeuticsMD by 6.3% in the 1st quarter.
+Principal Financial Group Inc. now owns 123,319 shares of the company’s stock valued at $47,000 after purchasing an additional 7,263 shares in the last quarter.
+Charles Schwab Investment Management Inc. boosted its stake in shares of TherapeuticsMD by 18.1% in the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 52,521 shares of the company’s stock valued at $197,000 after buying an additional 8,064 shares during the period.
+UBS Group AG boosted its stake in shares of TherapeuticsMD by 258.1% in the 2nd quarter.
+UBS Group AG now owns 18,133 shares of the company’s stock valued at $180,000 after buying an additional 13,069 shares during the period.
+Finally, Tejara Capital Ltd boosted its stake in shares of TherapeuticsMD by 3.9% in the 2nd quarter.
+Tejara Capital Ltd now owns 369,594 shares of the company’s stock valued at $1,523,000 after buying an additional 13,915 shares during the period.
+Institutional investors and hedge funds own 28.68% of the company’s stock.

 About TherapeuticsMD